pytorch/tutorials/recipes_source/script_optimized.rst

 Introduction
 ------------

-After a PyTorch model is trained and optionally but preferably quantized (see the Quantization for Mobile Apps Recipe), one essential step before the model can be used in iOS and Android apps is to convert the Python-dependent model to TorchScript, which can then further be optimized for mobile apps.
+After a PyTorch model is trained and optionally but preferably quantized (see `Quantization Recipe <quantization.html>`_ for more details), one essential step before the model can be used in iOS and Android apps is to convert the Python-dependent model to TorchScript, which can then further be optimized for mobile apps.
 Conversion to TorchScript can be as simple as a single call, or as complicated as changing the original model in many different places.

 Pre-requisites
 --------------